 MA in Medical Sciences

 As one of the original eight programs in the nation, we maintain a high success rate of 95% matriculation into medical school.
+Our nine month program (Fall-Spring) is designed to prepare our students for the rigors of medical school and walk them through the application process.

 In support of our mission, Loyola’s MAMS program:

-- Provides students with a high quality educational experience with dedicated faculty;
+- Provides students with a high quality educational experience with dedicated faculty.

-- Provides premedical advising upon entry to the program, through post-graduation, on every aspect of a student’s medical school application;
+- Provides premedical advising upon entry to the program, through post-graduation, on every aspect of a student’s medical school application.

-- Facilitates access to Chicago-area hospitals and clinics with opportunities to work with underserved populations, sensitizing students to social justice issues, especially in regard to the availability of medical care;
+- Facilitates access to Chicago-area hospitals and clinics with opportunities to work with underserved populations, sensitizing students to social justice issues, especially in regard to the availability of medical care.

 All students are expected to apply to medical school following the MAMS program.
 By completing the program and implementing advice received from the program, students will have strengthened their medical school candidacy by demonstrating to medical schools that: